 On 27 October, Free French forces crossed into French Equatorial Africa and took the town of Mitzic.
 On 5 November, the Vichy garrison at Lambaréné capitulated.
 Meanwhile, the main Free French forces under Colonel Philippe Leclerc de Hauteclocque and Commandant Marie Pierre Koenig left Douala in Cameroon to take Libreville in French Equatorial Africa.
 The British were doubtful of de Gaulle’s ability to establish control over the Vichy territory, but agreed to lend a measure of naval support to the Free French.
 John Hasey, an officer of the Foreign Legion, reported that after the first few days of fighting, 150 prisoners had been taken and joined the Free French a few weeks later: 'curiously enough, no one tried to convince them.
 They argued it out among themselves and joined up voluntarily.'

 On 8 November, the British sloop Milford discovered Poncelet shadowing the Anglo-French task force and gave chase.
-The sloop was too slow to intercept the submarine, so Vice Admiral J, H. D. Cunningham, commander of the 1st Cruiser Squadron, ordered his flagship, the heavy cruiser Devonshire, to launch its Supermarine Walrus biplane.
+The sloop was too slow to intercept the submarine, so Vice Admiral J. H. D. Cunningham, commander of the 1st Cruiser Squadron, ordered his flagship, the heavy cruiser Devonshire, to launch its Supermarine Walrus single-engine biplane flying boat.
 The aeroplane straddled and damaged the submarine with two salvoes of 100-lb (45-kg) depth charges as it attempted to dive, and the boat was then scuttled off Port Gentil.
 Koenig’s forces landed at Pointe La Mondah on the night of 8 November with forces that included French Legionnaires (including the 13th Foreign Legion Demi-Brigade) as well as Senegalese and Cameroonian troops.